rss logo

 msf6 > show auxiliary

-• Display exploits within framework :
+• Display the exploits available within the framework:

 msf6 > show exploits

-• Display payloads :
+• Display payloads:

 msf6 > show payloads

-• Display encoders :
+• Display encoders:

 msf6 > show encoders

-• Display NOP generators :
+• Display NOP generators:

 msf6 > show nops